 The leading causes of blindness and visual impairment among adults in the US are mostly age-related eye diseases, such as macular degeneration, glaucoma, cataracts, and diabetic retinopathy.
 In children, the causes include premature birth, genetic mutations, birth defects, and nutritional deficiencies.

 Our goal is to continue to grow our portfolio through prudent funds management combined with donor support.
 That will enable BCBC to award more grant funding and to make a difference year after year.

 What We Do

-Literacy & Vision Programs
+Literacy and Vision Programs

 Supporting children's reading programs, books in braille, and increased access to eye care programs.

-School, Camp & Respite Programs
+School, Camp, and Respite Programs

-Assistance with funding for services that improve the experience for blind and visually impaired students.
+Assisting with funding for services that improve the experience for blind and visually impaired students.